^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Acute hypoxemic respiratory failure is a severe arterial hypoxemia refractory to oxygen treatment.
+Acute hypoxemic respiratory failure is severe arterial hypoxemia refractory to oxygen treatment.

-It is caused by intrapulmonary shunting of the blood.
-In this case, shortness of breath and tachycardia are observed.
-The diagnosis is established by the results of a study of arterial blood gases and chest X-ray.
-IVL in these cases is in itself the most effective method of treatment.
+It is caused by intrapulmonary shunting of blood.
+Dyspnea and tachycardia are observed.
+The diagnosis is established by the results of arterial blood gas analysis and chest X-ray.
+In these cases, artificial ventilation itself is the most effective treatment method.

-The most common causes are pulmonary edema, severe pneumonia and ARDS.
-Lung edema develops with increased hydrostatic pressure in the capillaries (with left ventricular failure or hypervolemia) or increased capillary permeability (with acute lung damage).
-The mechanism of lung damage can be direct (pneumonia, aspiration of acidic contents) or mediated (sepsis, pancreatitis, massive blood transfusion).
-In all forms of acute lung damage, the alveoli are filled with a liquid containing the protein, and a disruption in the synthesis of the surfactant leads to collapsing of the alveoli, a decrease in the volume of the ventilated areas of the lungs, and increased intrapulmonary shunting.
+The most common causes are pulmonary edema, severe pneumonia, and ARDS.
+Pulmonary edema occurs when capillary hydrostatic pressure increases (in left ventricular failure or hypervolemia) or capillary permeability increases (in acute lung injury).
+The mechanism of lung injury may be direct (pneumonia, aspiration of acidic contents) or indirect (sepsis, pancreatitis, massive blood transfusion).
+In all forms of acute lung injury, the alveoli fill with protein-containing fluid, and impaired surfactant synthesis leads to alveolar collapse, a decrease in the volume of ventilated areas of the lungs, and increased intrapulmonary shunting.

-As a result of disruption of transmembrane gas transfer, the blood perfusing such alveoli remains mixed venous, regardless of the amount of FiO2 of the inhaled mixture.
-This ensures a constant supply of deoxygenated blood into the pulmonary veins, causing arterial hypoxemia.
-Unlike acute hypoxemic respiratory failure, hypoxemia due to a mismatch between ventilation and perfusion (asthma / COPD) is well adjusted by increasing the oxygen concentration in the inspired air.
+As a result of the disruption of transmembrane gas transfer, the blood perfusing such alveoli remains mixed venous, regardless of the FiO2 value of the inspired mixture.
+This ensures a constant flow of deoxygenated blood into the pulmonary veins, causing arterial hypoxemia.
+In contrast to acute hypoxemic respiratory failure, hypoxemia due to ventilation-perfusion mismatch (asthma/COPD) is well corrected by increasing the concentration of oxygen in the inspired air.

 • Cardiogenic (hydrostatic or high pressure) edema

-• Left ventricular failure (with IHD, cardiomyopathy, valve damage)
+• Left ventricular failure (with coronary heart disease, cardiomyopathy, valve damage)

-• Overload volume (especially with concomitant diseases of the kidney and heart)
+• Volume overload (especially with concomitant kidney and heart disease)

 • Edema with increased capillary permeability against the background of low blood pressure (ARDS)